 Taking place in July, Helix is a high school enrichment program for students with an interest in science and mathematics.
 The program targets gifted and/or high performing students, with the aim of attracting top students into the Faculty's undergraduate programs.
-This summer program consists of a series of week-long non-credit courses for students in grades 9 to 12, designed to highlight specific research strengths within the Faculty of Science.
+This summer program consists of a series of weeklong non-credit courses for students in grades 9 to 12, designed to highlight specific research strengths within the Faculty of Science.

-Past instructors have included teachers, faculty members, and graduate students from the Faculty of Science; however, students and faculty from other Faculties at York University are also encouraged to apply.
+Past instructors have included graduate students and faculty from the Faculty of Science; however, students and faculty from other Faculties at York University are also encouraged to apply.
 Students in undergraduate programs with significant research experience may also apply to teach Helix.
 Past alumni, and individuals working in education or industry who have graduated from York University's Faculty of Science or Faculty of Engineering are also encouraged to apply.